SizeCredit/size-solidity/README.md

 #### Maths

 All mathematical operations are implemented with explicit rounding (`mulDivUp` or `mulDivDown`) using Solady's [FixedPointMathLib](https://github.com/Vectorized/solady/blob/main/src/utils/FixedPointMathLib.sol).
-Whenever a taker-maker operation occurs, all rounding tries to favor the maker, who is the passive party except in yield curve calculations, which always round down.
+Whenever a taker-maker operation occurs, all rounding tries to favor the maker, who is the passive party.
+In some generic situations, such as in yield curve calculations, the rounding is always in one direction.

 Decimal amounts are preserved until a conversion is necessary: